 Peel and halve shallot.
 Slice thinly.

 Place a medium non-stick pan over medium-high heat.
-Add half the butter (reserve remaining for sauce) and let melt, 1-2 minutes.
+Add half the butter (reserve remaining for sauce) to hot pan and let melt, 1-2 minutes.

 Roast the Broccoli